-Repetitive stress injuries have long been prevalent in most blue-collar jobs due to the often repetitive nature of the work.
+Repetitive use injuries have long been prevalent in most blue-collar jobs due to the often repetitive nature of the work.
 Since the advent of computers in the workplace, such injuries have started to become common among white-collar workers as well.
-Repetitive stress injuries can result in days or months away from work, with some severe cases resulting in permanent disability.
+Repetitive use injuries can result in days or months away from work, with some severe cases resulting in permanent disability.

 If you have developed an injury that you believe was caused by repetitive motion in your employment, you might be wondering if your injury qualifies you for workers compensation.
 Luckily, you do not have to navigate these challenges on your own.

 For more than 35 years, our team at Slape & Howard has been helping clients suffering from repetitive stress and other workplace injuries in Wichita and throughout the state of Kansas.
 Over the years, the rights of workers to be compensated for work-related injuries have been curtailed.
 At Slape & Howard, we are dedicated to putting our extensive knowledge and experience to work for clients who deserve fair compensation.
 Our top priority is to fight for a more just workers compensation system — and we would be proud to help you with your case.

 Musculoskeletal disorders involve the muscles, ligaments, tendons, nerves, and blood vessels.
 Repetitive stress injuries (RSIs) involve musculoskeletal disorders that are often caused by recurrent use or improper use.
 Among the most prevalent repetitive stress injuries are:

 - Trigger Finger